TakluBalm/Compiler/README.md

 ## Structure of the repository
 ---
 1. ### **lib** folder consists of reusable data structure code.
-	* *fio.c* : Contains wrapper for File I/O system calls
+	* *fio.c* : Contains wrapper for File I/O system calls.
+It has been used for buffered file I/O in our project.
-	* *graph.c* : Contains code for the graph data structure. (needs to be improved upon)
+	* *vector.c* : Contains the code for C++ like vector implementation in C. It helps managing a variable sized array.
 	* *hash_table.c* : Contains code for the adding, removing and searching data in a hash table.

 2. ### **src** folder consists of implementation specific code.